-In this section, we mention Adlib, the HPJava run-time communication library, and the mpjdev API [19], which is designed with the goal that it can be implemented portably on network platforms and efficiently on parallel hardware.
+The new version of Adlib is implemented on top of a low-level API called mpjdev [21], designed with the goal that it can be implemented portably on network platforms and efficiently on parallel hardware.
 It needs to support communication of intrinsic Java types, including primitive types, and objects.
 It should transfer data between the Java program and the network while keeping the overheads of the Java Native Interface as low as practical.

 Unlike MPI which is intended for the application developer, mpjdev is meant for library developers.
-Application level communication libraries like the Java version of Adlib, or MPJ [5] might be implemented on top of mpjdev. mpjdev itself may be implemented on top of Java sockets in a portable network implementation, or-on HPC platforms-through a JNI interface to a subset of MPI.
+Application level communication libraries like the Java version of Adlib, or MPJ [6] might be implemented on top of mpjdev.
 The positioning of the mpjdev API is illustrated in Figure 4.

-The initial version of the mpjdev has been targeted to HPC platforms-through a JNI interface to a subset of MPI.
-A Java sockets version that provides more portable network implementation is included in HPJava 1.0.
+The initial version of the mpjdev has been targeted to HPC platforms-implemented through a JNI interface to a subset of MPI.
+A Java "New I/O" based version, providing a more portable network implementation, is under development.